 Many historic neighborhoods and monuments were destroyed during the Second World War, but since the reunification after the fall of the Berlin Wall in 1989, historic areas like Potsdamer Platz and Pariser Platz have been completely revamped.
-Nowadays, Berlin is once again one of the greatest European cities: lively, dynamic and inviting.
+Nowadays, Berlin is once again one of Europe's greatest cities: lively, dynamic and inviting.

 Random Berlin Highlights